JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

  :Oranges_4
 ```

-## Make your own ColorScheme
+## Make your own colorscheme

-Using Colors.jl, you can quickly define a range of colors and use it to make a ColorScheme:
+Using Colors.jl, you can quickly define a range of colors and use it to make a colorscheme:

 ```@example
-using Colors, ColorSchemes # hide cs1 = ColorScheme(range(colorant"red", colorant"green", length=5))
+using Colors, ColorSchemes
+cs1 = ColorScheme(range(colorant"red", colorant"green", length=5))
 ```

 ```@example
-using Colors, ColorSchemes # hide cs1 = ColorScheme(reverse(Colors.sequential_palette(300, 100, logscale=true)))
+using Colors, ColorSchemes
+cs1 = ColorScheme(reverse(Colors.sequential_palette(300, 100, logscale=true)))
 ```

 Or you can easily make your own by building an array:

 ```@example
-using Colors, ColorSchemes # hide mygrays = ColorScheme([RGB{Float64}(i, i, i) for i in 0:0.1:1.0])
+using Colors, ColorSchemes
+mygrays = ColorScheme([RGB{Float64}(i, i, i) for i in 0:0.1:1.0])
 ```